rsdoiel/antenna/columns.md

 ---

-## What Trump’s lawyer was really advocating
+## What Trump’s lawyer is really advocating

 date: 2024-01-11, from: Robert Reich's blog